ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

 Billing for OpenShift Data Foundation begins 15 October 2021.
 If you want to try the add-on, but avoid incurring costs, make sure to disable the add-on before 15 October 2021.
 {: important}

 Installing OpenShift Data Foundation from OperatorHub is not supported on {{site.data.keyword.satelliteshort}} clusters.
-To install ODF, complete the following steps to deploy the cluster add-on or the {site.data.keyword.satelliteshort}} configuration template.
+To install ODF, complete the following steps to deploy the cluster add-on or the {{site.data.keyword.satelliteshort}} configuration template.
 {: important}